longdhoang/spa-toolkit/README.md

         3. Print to PDF - WYSIWYG.

-16. If using React, alternate for hydrate
+17. If using React for SPA, and want to improve search engine presence, here is a viable alternate for hydrate
-        1. Generate static as preview.
+        1. NextJs or Remix, "use client" through out, generate static html for landing page as preview.
-        2. Client side rootRender(), then replace current DOM with the new DOM.
+        2. Client side rootRender(), then replace current DOM from static html with the new DOM from FiberRootNode